-Active since 2004, Fancy Bear, is allegedly responsible for attacks on the Democratic National Committee, German parliament, NATO, European security organizations, French television stations, and even the White House.
-Make no mistake, this is a sophisticated, highly funded operation, capable of causing serious cyber damage across the world.
+Since 2004, Fancy Bear is allegedly responsible for attacks on the Democratic National Committee, the German parliament, NATO, European security organizations, French television stations, and even the White House.
+Make no mistake; this is a sophisticated, highly funded operation capable of causing serious cyber damage worldwide.

 As part of these attacks, numerous malicious pieces of malware have been unleashed online.
 Some of them are targeting Russian enemies.
 Others get loose in the wild as part of an ongoing cyber attack and adapted by other cybercriminals for malicious aims.

 Xagent is one piece of malware that is now roaming around online.
-Although it appears to have been used, or even created for an attack on Ukrainian officers apps that were designed to control the D-30 Howitzer artillery.
+However, it appears to have been used or even created for an attack on Ukrainian officers, apps that were designed to control the D-30 Howitzer artillery.
 According to initial reports, Xagent spyware took control of targeting systems, causing the destruction of 80% of Ukrainian D-30 Howitzers.
-That later proved incorrect, with the International Institute for Strategic Studies (IISS) confirming that malware infections resulted in a loss of 15-20% of the D-30 Howitzers.
+That later proved incorrect, with the International Institute for Strategic Studies (IISS) confirming malware infections resulted in a loss of 15-20% of the D-30 Howitzers.

 Is it a threat to macOS devices?

 It is known to get into Mac and other devices through the downloader Komplex, with sophisticated methods that encourage people to download seemingly legitimate software.
 Within this, Xagent is bundled within the software packages.
-Included in those executables is a program known as C2furtively, which reads and understands the hardware, software and apps someone uses in order to exploit those weaknesses as part of the data breach.
+Included in those executables is a program known as C2furtively, which reads and understands the hardware, software, and apps someone uses to exploit those weaknesses as part of the data breach.

 Once downloaded and when Xagent understands the systems, it harvests every useful piece of information it can find.
 From screenshots and keystrokes to passwords and iPhone backups, Xagent takes anything it can get and sends it all to the command-and-control (C&C) server.

 Comparable to other viruses this sophisticated, most people with the Xagent malware won't be aware of it.
-Fancy Bear is not known for making attacks obvious, and that includes the software used in the attacks.
+Fancy Bear is not known for making attacks obvious, including the software used in the attacks.
 However, it is possible to remove Xagent, either manually or with the help of software.